 A generalist is competent across all areas of business analysis, uses a variety of techniques, and is found at various levels within an organization.
 A specialist has advanced knowledge and expertise in a specific area, uses a more focused set of techniques to solve problems, and may be at any level of experience.
 A hybrid BA possesses knowledge across several areas.
 Often, they work for consulting organizations, become partners at one, or go on to form their own.
 Additional titles that may fall under the “business analyst” umbrella include business systems analyst, systems analyst, requirements engineer, process analyst, product manager, enterprise analyst, business architect, management consultant, business intelligence analyst, and data scientist.

 According to the U.S. Bureau of Labor Statistics (BLS), employment of management analysts is expected to grow by 22% from 2010 to 2020.
 This growth is expected as more organizations seek ways to improve efficiency and cut costs.
 Growth is expected to be particularly strong in smaller consulting companies that specialize in specific industries, as well as in the public sector, such as federal, state, and local government agencies.
-The median annual wage of management analysts was $78,160 in May 2010, according to the BLS.
+The median annual wage of management analysts was $78,160, according to the BLS.
 Keep in mind that both salary and job prospects are largely dependent on your experience, location, and the state of the economy.